bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 This block is recognized by the presence of two matching pair of square brackets at the first line.

-[ The "linesleft" block. ] This block is recognized by the presence of vertical-bar and a follow-on space at the start of the first line.
+[ The "lines" block. ] This block is recognized by the presence of vertical-bar and a follow-on space at the start of the first line.
 Each additional line will be scanned for this pattern, and will start a new line if detected; otherwise it is the continuation of the previous line.
 If there are additional leading spaces